Frequently Asked Questions

 A. Although there are many healing stories anecdotally, Reiki does not claim to ‘cure’ anything.
-It promotes relaxation of the body and the mind, which in turn assists the body’s natural ability to maintain/improve health.
+It promotes relaxation of the body and the mind, which in turn assists the body’s natural ability to maintain and improve health and wellbeing.

-Like any other natural therapies claim, healing often takes its own time and some people require more Reiki sessions than others.
+Healing takes its own time and some people require more Reiki sessions than others.
 Reiki is a complementary therapy.
-It is NOT a replacement for the medical care the client is already receiving or advised to seek.
+It is NOT a replacement for the medical care that a client is already receiving or is advised to seek.

 Q. What kind of experience does one have during a Reiki session?

-A. Clients often report of an experience of some degrees of relaxation.
-You may feel warmth, tingling or even coolness from the Reiki practitioner’s hands.
-You may experience slight movement of your body and also your stomach may rumble.
-You may feel sleepy and fall asleep for part of the Reiki session.
+A. Clients often report a feeling of some degree of relaxation and may experience warmth, tingling or even coolness from the Reiki practitioner’s hands.
+Individuals receiving Reiki may experience slight body movement such as twitching and stomach rumbles.
+A recipient may feel sleepy and fall asleep for part of the Reiki session.
 Clients may experience an emotional release during or after the treatment.

 Q. Does Reiki interfere with any medical treatment or medication?

-It is advisable that the client advise their doctor they are having Reiki treatments, as the doctor will want to be aware of any additional care plan the client s choosing.
+It is advisable that clients inform their doctor they are having Reiki treatments so that they are aware of any additional care plan that the client is choosing.

-Practitioners will take great care if the client has injury, hemorrhage, bone fracture or a pacemaker, so that they may by-pass the area or place their hands off the body.
-The practitioner will check with the client which is the most comfortable position for the client to take i.e. sitting, lying on the back, lying on the side etc, and will ensure that the client is supported with pillows and blankets as required.
+Reiki practitioners will take extra care if the client has injury, haemorrhage, bone fracture or a pacemaker, and they may by-pass the area or place their hands off the body.
+The practitioner will check with the client which is the most comfortable position for them to take when receiving Reiki i.e. sitting, lying on the back, lying on the side etc, and will ensure that the client is supported with pillows and blankets as required.

-In all, it is very important that you inform the practitioner all your medical conditions before proceeding to receive a treatment.
+It is very important for clients to inform their Reiki practitioner of all their medical conditions before receiving a treatment.

-Some of our practitioners are trained in other modalities including conventional medicine; have taken additional training to deal with medical conditions; or work in/with a medical team.
-Some of these practitioners are insured through Reiki Public Liability Insurance Scheme offered by Reiki NZ Inc.
+Some of our practitioners are trained in other modalities including conventional medicine and may have taken additional training to deal with medical conditions, or work in or with a medical team.
+Some Reiki practitioners are insured through the Public Liability Insurance Scheme offered by Reiki NZ Inc.

 A. The cost of a Reiki session varies from practitioner to practitioner.
-Generally in New Zealand, an hour session of Reiki can be anything between $50 and $80 if the practitioner is working from home.
+Generally in Aotearoa New Zealand, an hour session of Reiki will range between $50 and $100 if the practitioner is working from home.
 At clinics and spas, the session may be more expensive.

-Q. Is there anything that I have to be aware of when receiving a Reiki session?
+Q. Is there anything else to be aware of when receiving a Reiki session?

-A. You can rest assured that Reiki sessions are supposed non-intrusive, non-verbal, non-psychic (such as mediumship, etc.) make sure your practitioner explains what they are going to do during the session and you feel comfortable.
+A. Reiki sessions are non-intrusive, non-verbal and non-psychic.
+Make sure that your practitioner explains what they are going to do during the session and that you feel comfortable with it.

 During the session if you feel any discomfort, either physically or emotionally, you are welcome to talk to the practitioner.
-Sometimes you need to go to the bathroom in the middle of a session.
+Sometimes you may need to go to the bathroom in the middle of a session.
 If you fall asleep whilst receiving Reiki it is perfectly safe and quite usual.

-The practitioner will advise you to take it easy after the session, drinking an appropriate amount of water, and staying away from excess alcohol or caffeine.
-Rest after coming home if you can.
+The Reiki practitioner will advise you to take it easy after the session, suggest drinking an appropriate amount of water, and refraining from excess alcohol or caffeine.
+Rest after your Reiki session if you can.
 Some clients experience the body’s natural release response, such as runny nose, coughs or tiredness/sleepiness, or surfacing emotions.
-They are all normal healing responses but if you are not sure, contact your practitioner.
+They are all normal healing responses but if you are unsure please contact your practitioner.

 Q. How many levels are there in Reiki training?